Divorce Property Issues Answers From The Expert

 How do I get my personal possessions out of the house?

-Brenda's Question: Everything is in my husbands name.
-I "ran" out of the house, leaving him everything (the house furniture, washer/dryer, etc).
+Brenda's Question: Everything is in my husband's name.
+When I left, I basically "ran" out of the house and left everything behind (all the furniture, washer and dryer, etc.).
 I do not want anything from the house except my personal belongings and my daughters "bedroom".
 I do not want to deal with him, but how do I get the rest of my things?

 Brette's Answer: If you feel it is safe, you can go back to the house when he's not there and take what you need.
+Have someone go with you to collect your belongings.
 Or you can have your attorneys arrange a hand off of the property.
-If he won't agree, you'll need to go to court to get an order disposing of the property. » Return to top
+If he won't agree, you'll need to go to court to get an order disposing of the property.

 Topic: Can I make him move my belongings?